Frustrated Frustration of Arrays with Four-Terminal Nb-Pt-Nb Josephson Junctions: Description of the array device

 \section{Description of the array device}

 This section gives a detailed description of the array device in the main text, including geometrical properties of the array lattice (see Fig. \ref{fig:Array_Device_Description}).
-According to figure \ref{fig:Array_Device_Description} a), the unit cell of the array is a square of size $A_\text{UC} =573\;\text{nm}\cdot567\;\text{nm} = (570\;\text{nm})^2$.
-The geometry of the weak link area between two neighboring leads of one 4TJJ (see Fig. \ref{fig:Array_Device_Description} b) is described, on average, by the following dimensions: The width of the weak link is 129\;nm and its length is 97\;nm.
-The 4TJJ leads have a length of 471\;nm.\\ \\ During fabrication of the device, a trench is etched into the SiO$_2$ (300\;nm) / Si$_2$N$_3$ (100\;nm) layer, down to the Si(111) substrate.
+According to Fig.~\ref{fig:Array_Device_Description} a), the unit cell of the array is a square of size $A_\text{UC} =573\;\text{nm}\cdot567\;\text{nm} = (570\;\text{nm})^2$.
+The geometry of the weak link area between two neighboring leads of one 4TJJ [see Fig.~\ref{fig:Array_Device_Description}~b)] is described, on average, by the following dimensions: The width of the weak link is 129\;nm and its length is 97\;nm.
+The superconducting arms in the 4TJJ array have a length of 471\;nm.\\ \\ During fabrication of the device, a trench is etched into the SiO$_2$ (300\;nm) / Si$_2$N$_3$ (100\;nm) layer, down to the Si(111) substrate.
 On the substrate, the device is fabricated and, afterwards, the whole chip is covered with superconducting material.
 To minimize disturbance effects, the superconductor around the device is etched away as a last fabrication step, leaving an edge of superconductor of approximately 1\;µm around the trench behind.
-To prevent this closed loop of superconductor from generating screening currents, the edge is disconnected close to the ends of the device contacts (see figure \ref{fig:Array_Device_Description} c-d).
+To prevent this closed loop of superconductor from generating screening currents, the edge is disconnected close to the ends of the device contacts [see Figs.~\ref{fig:Array_Device_Description}~c)~and~d)].